Travel Nurse Salary Trends for 2026

 On an average, travel nurses frequently earn 16% or more than standard staff nurses in the United States, depending on demand, location, and contract length.

-Travel nurse salary estimates are based on data published by leading Job Board - ZipRecruiter.
+Travel nurse salary estimates below draw on job-board listings published by ZipRecruiter.

 How travel nurse can maximize their take-home salary?